MayurT96/MayurT96/README.md

 - 🎓 BE in Computer Engineering
 - 🔭 Currently working on *Web Development Projects*
 - 💡 Learning *Data Structures and Algorithms in C++*
-- 🚀 Dream: To become a Software Engineer in a top IT company in ae
+- 🚀 Dream: To become a Software Engineer in a top IT company in 🇦🇪
 - 🎯 Goal: Master Full Stack Development
--

 ---